Visit this CVL branch dedicated to musicians in Second Life!

-Selection Committee & Guidelines
+Acquisitions Committee & Guidelines

 Due to limited space, the library’s collection focuses on musicians who appeal to general and moderate audiences who have made a significant contribution to music in Second Life.
 Selections are made by a diverse committee of musicians, music lovers, and music experts who take the following criteria into account:

 - Is this music?
 (Does it contain “vocal, instrumental, or mechanical sounds having rhythm, melody, or harmony“?)

 - Is this music original?
 (Does this artist only do covers?
 If music is not completely original [parody, for example], will displaying the content in the library violate the original composer’s copyright?)